 The calculation of free reserves is based on the definition included in the charity statement of recommended practice (SORP), which provides recommendations for accounting and reporting for charities.
 The trustees have examined the requirements of the charity to hold free reserves - those reserves not invested in tangible fixed assets, excluding long term liabilities, or designated for a particular purpose.
 The Trustees considered it would be appropriate to hold approximately £125,000 in free reserves.

-At the year end free reserves were £44,371 (2021: £136,220) after designating £125,000 as detailed above in the general reserves policy.
+At the year end, free reserves (excluding designated reserves) were £120,564 which is in line with the reserves policy.